All Things Stewart Springs

 But, in bitter mind-boggling irony, it's been attempting to do it by overhauling Stewart's: from a long-established refuge for the many to immediately benefit from to a place to perpetuate its psycho-therapeutic approach for the relative few to benefit from over long stretches of time.

 Result?
-It worked overwhelmingly against the ability of the former everyday trekker with even a whisper of bohemian leaning and affection for genuine spas to benefit from their long accustomed, uplifting soak-sauna-plunge routine...until recently experienced DIRECTLY, immediately, on the spot.
+It worked overwhelmingly against the ability of the former everyday trekker with even a whisper of bohemian leaning towards genuine spas to benefit from their long-accustomed, beneficial soak-sauna-plunge routine...until recently experienced DIRECTLY, immediately, on the spot.

 Their very mission statement showed a yawning gap between ostensible goals and the mindset that banned clothing-optional: